yamil-90/forum_laravel/README.md

 ## View the page

-You can check the page at *pending url* create a user and mess around if you want, create new posts make some comments or whatever
+You can check the page at http://www.foro.yamilcoloma.xyz/ create a user and mess around if you want, create new posts make some comments or whatever